caltechlibrary/dataset/dataset-v2-next.md

 The v1 structure of a collection is defined by a directory name (e.g. mydataset.ds) containing a collection.json file (e.g. mydata.ds/collection.json).

-When supporting SQL storage the collections.json should identify that the storage type is a SQL storage engine targetted (e.g.  "sqlite3", "mysql"`) a URI like string could be used to define the SQL stored based on Go's DNS (data source name).
+When supporting SQL storage the collections.json should identify that the storage type is a SQL storage engine targetted (e.g.  "sqlite3", "postgres"`) a URI like string could be used to define the SQL stored based on Go's DNS (data source name).
 The storage engine could be indentified as the "protocal" in the URI.
 The collection.json document SHOULD NOT require storing any secrets.
 Secrets can be passed via the environment.
 Loading a configuration should automatically check for this situation (e.g. you're running a datasetd cprocess in a container and the settings.json file needs to be stored in the project's GitHub repo)

 If the "storage type" is not present it is assumed that storage is local disk in a pairtree.
 Storage type is set at collection creation.
 E.g.

 - `init COLLECTION_NAME`, intialize dataset as a pairtree
-- `init COLLECTION_NAME DSN_URI`, intialize dataset using SQLite3 or MySQL 8 for JSON document storage depending on the values in DSN_URI
+- `init COLLECTION_NAME DSN_URI`, intialize dataset using SQLite3 or Postgres for JSON document storage depending on the values in DSN_URI

 A SQL based dataset collections could be stored in a single SQL database as tables.
 This would allow for easier collection migration and replication.